 380 Professional Problems in Education.
 Designed to cover selected educational problems in depth.
 The major emphasis will be on intensive and critical analysis of the literature and practice in a given area.
 Three hours.

 382 Teaching Internship.
 Supervised teaching experiences on a full-time basis, with related seminars in teaching subject.
-Prerequisite: Permission of coordinator of Professional Laboratory Experiences, College of Education and Social Services.
+Prerequisite: Permission of coordinator of Professional Laboratory Experiences.
 Three to eight hours.